fluidware/fluidsurveys-docs/api/tut_p1.rst

 Summary
 ```````

 We have shown you how to set up a simple proxy that you can use to forward GET requests to the FluidSurveys API and back to your website.
-Check back soon for Part II were we get interactive and start ``POST``ing some data to the API
+Check back soon for Part II were we get interactive and start ``POST``-ing some data to the API

 In the meantime be sure to checkout the `documentation <http://docs.fluidsurveys.com>`_ for more details and examples.